Getting the Community Outside Through Park Reactivation and Educational Engagement

 To increase awareness about the new outdoor spaces, and (re)introduce community members to the beauty of their neighborhood, GWSC partnered with the City of New Bedford Park Department to reactivate the walking trail along the waterfront in Riverside Park for residents to enjoy.

 The Green Team spearheaded the Adventure Walk, an educational supplement to the walking trail, as one of its annual legacy projects designed to leave a lasting impact on the community.
 With the approval of the city’s Park Board, Green Team youth created and installed QR codes along the path for trail users to scan to learn more about the park and community garden, the history of dumping and pollution in the Acushnet River, outdoor safety tips, best practices for interacting with local birds and wildlife, and future plans for Riverside Park.

 This was the first time GWSC experimented with QR codes, which eliminated the need for large signs and reduced the amount of space needed to share information with trail users.
 These QR code-linked pages are available in English, Spanish, and Portuguese, the three most prominent languages in New Bedford, and the information associated with the codes is also posted directly on the GWSC website for residents who don’t have access to a smartphone.
 By the end of the year, updated Adventure Walk educational content will be available for all on the GWSC website.
-The Green Team also created a video on the website explaining how to use the QR codes for community members that may be unfamiliar.
+The Green Team also created a video on the website explaining how to use the QR codes for community members who may be unfamiliar.